nvimdev/template.nvim/README.md

 ```

-use `Template test.lua <TAB>` then it will auto fill template name `nvim_temp` if there
+Use `Template test.lua <TAB>` then it will auto fill template name `nvim_temp` if there
-only has one lua template file. if there has `_variable_` set then it will pop up an input
+is only one lua template file.
+If are any `_variable_`  items in the template file it will
-then input your variable name.
+prompt you for these values.

 ```lua
 local api,fn = vim.api,vim.fn